deepraj21/buildlab/README.md

 # BuildLab
+### A project that builds projects
 BuildLab is an innovative platform designed to revolutionize how developers build, explore, and collaborate on projects.
-Just you need to query and instruuct AI to build your projects and in minutes your project is ready which is editable and runs in inbuilt browser and terminal.
+You just need to query and instruct AI to build your projects, and in minutes your project is ready, which is editable and runs in the inbuilt browser and terminal.

 ## Features